akshay9677/Flash-Chat-Flutter/README.md

 # Flash Chat ⚡️

+I also created the same app using React Native check my profile

 This a group chatting app which is built using Flutter.This app has four screens a Welcome screen, Login Screen, Register Screen and the Chat Screen.For Backend Firebase is used.
 Some screenshots of the app is shown below.
 When the users are Logged-in or Signing-up for the first time they are taken to a group chat screen where all the users can chat.
 This app also has a authentication setup where